It all started with slipped disc…

-A slipped disc can be coined by many names, whether it is termed as “herniated,” “ruptured,” or “prolapsed,” this condition refers to the pushing out of soft cushion tissues between the bones in your spine.
+A slipped disc can be coined by many names.
+It can be termed “herniated,” “ruptured,” or “prolapsed”.
+This condition refers to the pushing out of soft cushion tissues between the bones in your spine.
 It feels extremely painful when it presses on one’s nerves.
 The condition of a slipped disc stems from wear-and-tear where the discs suffer from degeneration and lose their elasticity (refer to image below).

 Image source: https://www.onespine.sg/services/slipped-disc/